terben/Programming_in_Python_Bonn_Summer_2018/README.md

 ## Preconditions for the course
  - You need a Bonn University account to participate in the course!
 This consists of a login name (it starts with the letters *s6*) and an accompanying password.
 Please make sure that you have the accounf **and** the password ready for the first lecture on the 11th of April! (**Important Note:** The Bonn university account is *different* from your AIfA computer login account (if you have one!).
 The AIfA account is **NOT** sufficient for the course!)
-- I assume basic familiarity with the *Linux* operating system, especially using the *Unix*-command line.
+- I assume basic familiarity with the *Linux* operating system, especially using the *Unix* command-line.
 A more detailed description on the required knowledge is [here](https://github.com/terben/Programming_in_Python_Bonn_Summer_2018/tree/master/Linux).

 ## Computer / Laptop setup
 Each student will work actively with an own computer in the AIfA CIP-Pool.
 All necessary software is already installed on the computers.
 For those, who would like to setup own computers/laptops with the proper software, I provide necessary information [here](https://github.com/terben/Programming_in_Python_Bonn_Summer_2018/tree/master/computer_setup).